tychota/blog/src/pages/2018-10-23-hunting-down-a-complex-text-input-on-ios/index.md

 Is it a good fix ?
 Probably not !

 Does it work on my project ?
-Yes, I tested some edge case and apparently removing it break nothing.
+Yes, I tested some edge case and apparently removing it breaks nothing.
 Apparently ...

-My next steps are to contact RN members and try to know more ! **But that is for another time.**
+My next steps are to contact RN members and try to know more ! **but that is for another time.**